Lifespan of boiler

 How do I know when my boiler needs to be replaced?

-Signs your boiler may need replacement include frequent breakdowns, rising energy bills, and the boiler being over 15-20 years old.
-If your boiler is costing more to repair than to replace, it's likely time for a new one.
+Signs your boiler may need replacement include frequent breakdowns, difficulty maintaining temperature, increased energy bills, and the boiler being over 15-20 years old.

 Connect with certified professionals in your area